Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Within 15 minutes after setting the password, your sciebo account should be active and you should be able to log in

-to the sciebo server of your institution.
+to the Sciebo server of your institution.

 Hinweis